MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 How to get OneTab data from your browsers so that you can easily import into the URL Manager application.

-Note that altough OneTab itself does allow you to export URLs in its own text format, the result is not in JSON structure and also omits some metadata.
+Note that although OneTab itself does allow you to export URLs in its own text format, the result is not in JSON structure and also omits some metadata.
 Therefore this project's own data export process is preferred.

+TODO: Instead of writing to stdout and a full path, write to a file in the project using detailed parameters or a filename.

 ## Firefox